Area 3: Process Studies

 • 3A.4 - Establish Disturbance manipulation

-Activities: We continued the DRAGNET distributed disturbance experiment, which began in 2021.
-This year we set up a standardized disturbance experiment across the natural elevation gradient in the salt marsh (Fig. 3) and are planning a similar manipulation along the estuarine salinity gradient in 2023.
+Activities: We continued the DRAGNET distributed disturbance experiment, which began in 2021 (Fig 3).
+In 2022 we set up a standardized disturbance experiment across the natural elevation gradient in the salt marsh, and in 2023 we set up a similar manipulation along the estuarine salinity gradient.

 Area 3 Figure 3